manumaan/aws-inspector-demo/README.md

 **Vulnerable Lambda**

 Check the nogood-lambda.py for a lambda that would trigger vulnerability findings.
+Make sure the Lambda runtime is a supported version. https://docs.aws.amazon.com/inspector/latest/user/supported.html

 For more details check: https://dev.to/aws-builders/amazon-inspector-4fk4